thomalexandre/Stories/README.md

 - Stories supports iOS8 and iOS9.
 - Stories run on iPhone 4, 5, 6 and 6+, iPod touch and iPad.
 - Source code is available in Objective-C.
-- Due to legal concerns, the app is not available on the AppStore anymore.